Fares and GoCard - Dunedin

 Fares are subject to annual review.
 All fare changes will be advertised.

 GoCard is the integrated ticket for Dunedin and Queenstown urban bus services.
 GoCard stores your money for bus fares, eliminating the need to carry cash.
-GoCard automatically gives a 10% discount off the cash fare (rounded).
+GoCard automatically gives an approximate discount of 25% off the cash fare.

-Get your GoCard on any Dunedin urban bus, any Connectabus bus in Queenstown, from the Dunedin City Council Customer Service Centre in the Octagon, the Otago Regional Council office at 70 Stafford Street, Dunedin, the University Bookshop, 378 Great King St, or from the Connectabus kiosk in Camp Street Queenstown.
+Get your GoCard on any Dunedin urban bus, any Connectabus bus in Queenstown, from the Dunedin City Council Customer Service Centre in the Octagon, the Otago Regional Council office at 70 Stafford Street, Dunedin, the University Bookshop, 378 Great King St.

 GoCards issuance fee is $5 each.
 Minimum deposit on a card is $10.